JimMoyle/YetAnotherWriteLog/README.md

         Single function to enable logging to a file .DESCRIPTION

-        The Log file can be output to any directory (defaults to temp) and are timestamped.
+        The Log file can be output to any directory.
 A single log entry looks like this:
-        2018-01-30 14:40:35 INFO:    Processing c:\jimm\temp\8\8.vhdx
+        2018-01-30 14:40:35 INFO:    'My log text'

-        Log entries can be Info, Warn or Error
+        Log entries can be Info, Warn, Error or Debug

-        The function takes pipeline input and you can pipe exceptions straight to the file for automatic logging.
+        The function takes pipeline input and you can even pipe exceptions straight to the function for automatic logging.

+        The $PSDefaultParameterValues built-in Variable can be used to conveniently set the path and/or JSONformat switch at the top of the script:

+        $PSDefaultParameterValues = @{"Write-Log:Path" = 'C:\YourPathHere'}

+        $PSDefaultParameterValues = @{"Write-Log:JSONformat" = $true}

         .PARAMETER Message

-        This is the body of the log line and should contain information relevant to what you need to log.
+        This is the body of the log line and should contain the information you wish to log.
         .PARAMETER Level

         One of four logging levels: INFO, WARN, ERROR or DEBUG.
 This is an optional parameter and defaults to INFO